Wonderful Wisconsin Scholarships for 2021

 Provider: State of Wisconsin Higher Education Aids Board and student’s institution

 While scholarships in Wisconsin (and in many states) tend to focus on four-year colleges, technical career paths are an important and excellent option that is often overlooked.
-This scholarship for Wisconsin residents is awarded to seniors who demonstrate excellence and achievement in technical subjects and plan to attend a school within the Wisconsin Technical College System (WTCS).
+The Wisconsin Technical Excellence Scholarship is awarded to seniors who demonstrate excellence and achievement in technical subjects and plan to attend a school within the Wisconsin Technical College System (WTCS).

 Amount: $2,250 renewed for six semesters ($13,500 in total)